 - 5.3.1.
-The CCG is responsible for the commissioning and quality assurance of the provision of secondary mental health services and this is undertaken through a robust quality assurance programme.
-When the young person has been detained for treatment under the Mental Health Act and is eligible for (section 117) aftercare, provision this is jointly funded between the CCG and Local Authority.
+The SWL ICB is responsible for the commissioning and quality assurance of the provision of secondary mental health services, and this is undertaken through a robust quality assurance programme.
+When the young person has been detained for treatment under the Mental Health Act and is eligible for (section 117) aftercare, provision this is jointly funded between the ICB and Local Authority.
 Aftercare provision includes accommodation, care and support, and access to community facilities such as day care.
 The duty to arrange aftercare support lies with the Local Authority. - 5.3.2.
-The agency arranging the placement and care (Local Authority or CCG) is responsible for ensuring that the accommodation and care and support remain appropriate to support the young person.
+The agency arranging the placement and care (Local Authority and the ICB who has delegated this role to South London Partnership (SLP)) is responsible for ensuring that the accommodation and care and support remain appropriate to support the young person.
 This is undertaken through regular reviews of the young person as well as the Local Authority quality assurance programme when the services are within the Borough.
 When joint funding the responsibility to carry out reviews should be undertaken with relevant agencies and professionals involved in the young person's life.